gerph/libxml2/README.md

     - `git checkout vendor`
 - Create a new branch in the form `vendor-<X>.<Y>.<Z>`.
     - `git checkout -b vendor-2.9.12`
-- Run the `copy-base.sh <directory>` to update the sources to the this version.
+- Run the `copy-libxml2.sh <directory>` to update the sources to the this version.
-    - `./copy-bash.sh ~/external/libxml2`
+    - `./copy-libxml2.sh ~/external/libxml2`
 - Add any extra files that have been created and commit the changes.
     - `git add *.c *.h include/libxml/*.h`
     - `git commit -m "Import of version 2.9.12"`